- MRKH is a disorder of the female reproductive tract–approximately 1 in 5,000 females are born with it.

 - Girls are usually diagnosed between the ages of 15-18 when they don’t get a period.

 You may have just learned that you have MRKH (Mayer Rokitansky Kuster Hauser Syndrome).
 You’re probably thinking, “Why is the name so long?”
 It’s extra-long because this condition is named after all of the doctors who discovered it.
 Aside from being overwhelmed with the name of this condition, it’s also normal to feel confused, scared, and sad about having MRKH.
+It’s also perfectly fine if you simply feel relieved to know why you don’t have periods.
 Most likely you and your parents have a lot of questions.
 We hope that this guide will help answer your concerns.
 We also have a special guide for your parents.

 What is MRKH?